ped-dyn-emp/PeTrack/docs/source/user_interface/visualization.md

 There are a few options which allow to select people for visualization and consequently disable visualization for all other pedestrians.

 show only visible
-: This option shows disables the visualization for all people that are not visible in the current frame.
+: This option disables the visualization for all people that are not visible in the current frame.
 This way, the past trajectories of these pedestrians is not visible and does not clutter up the image.
 This option does not count as *selecting*, i.e. `show complete path` and `only selected` do not change their behavior due to this option.

   :::{image} images/only_visible_example.webp
     :width: 80%
   :::

-select only people
+show only people
 : This spinbox allows to select a person by their PeTrack id.
 This person is then the only person visualized.
-If `only selected` is checked for tracking, only this person will get tracked as well.
+If `only selected` (at the top of the tracking tab) is checked for tracking, only this person will get tracked as well.

   :::{warning}
   If `only selected` is not checked, all pedestrians are tracked, even though only one is visualized!